justinhj/craftinginterpreters/chapter1/challenge3/README.md

 # Challenge

 1. There are at least six domain-specific languages used in the little system I cobbled together to write and publish this book.
 What are they?

+"The build scripts, test runner, and other utilities are all written in Dart."

+WIP

 2. Get a “Hello, world!” program written and running in Java.
 Set up whatever Makefiles or IDE projects you need to get it working.
 If you have a debugger, get comfortable with it and step through your program as it runs.
 3. Do the same thing for C. To get some practice with pointers, define a doubly-linked list of heap-allocated strings.
 Write functions to insert, find, and delete items from it.
 Test them.